amitds1997/remote-nvim.nvim/README.md

 is a Microsoft-specific features and will not be supported.
 If you have an alternative though, I would be happy to integrate it into the plugin.

+### Implemented features

+- **Offline mode** - If the remote does not have access to GitHub, Neovim release can be locally downloaded and then transferred to the remote.
+For more details, see [Offline mode](#-offline-mode).

 ### Planned features

 - **Dynamic port forwarding** - I already have a clear path to implementing this,